Chrono-byte/ChronoBot/README.md

 # ChronoBot

-A discord selfbot written in javascript using discord.js!
+A discord selfbot written in javascript using discord.js!, [Support Server!](https://discord.gg/YH2RV2P)

 # How to Use!